-This part of ISO/TS 17575 complies with the business architecture defined in the draft of the future International Standard ISO 17573.
+This part of ISO/TS 17575 complies with the business architecture defined in ISO 17573.
 According to this architecture, the Toll Charger is the provider of the road infrastructure and, hence, the recipient of the road usage charges.
 The Toll Charger is the actor associated with the Toll Charging role.
 See Figure 1.